Adoption Therapy and Counselling in Toronto

 How does Adoption Therapy and Counselling at KMA work?

-Psychotherapy and Counselling here at KMA Therapy begins with a 30 minute consultation with our director, Kimberly Moffit, or one of our intake counsellors.
-In these thirty minutes, we will ask important questions to determine the nature of the problem and treatment approach needed.
+Psychotherapy and Counselling here at KMA Therapy begins with a 50 minute consultation with one of our intake counsellors.
+In these fifty minutes, we will ask important questions to determine the nature of the problem and treatment approach needed.
 We’re also asking questions to get a better sense of your personality.

 We believe the consultation is very important so we find you a counselor who is the ‘right fit’.
 The consultation is also a wonderful time to address any questions and concerns you may have.
 Here we will also provide you with a customized ‘plan of action’ – this includes the recommended adoption counselor who is best equipped to suit your needs, a recommended duration of therapy (if applicable), and any additional testing or psychological services we feel would be helpful.

-The fee for 30-minute consultations is $120 and this is usually covered by your workplace benefits package.
+The fee for 50-minute consultations is $190 and this is usually covered by your workplace benefits package.

 After the consultation, clients attend sessions at our clinic on a weekly basis with your assigned therapist for the recommended treatment duration.
 Here, our objective is to work through the treatment plan, goals, and objectives set in your initial consultation.
 All sessions after the consultation are 50 minutes in length.